-- Job title: Teaching Fellow in Sociology and Social Theory
+- Job title: Teaching Fellow in Sociology (Rep, PGR)

 - Location: University of Leeds

 Through the ‘Making a World of Difference Campaign’, Ben was awarded an MA Scholarship at the Bauman Institute thanks to a philanthropic gift from Mr Lee Gledhill.
 This generosity has allowed Ben to excel at postgraduate level to such an extent that he recently secured through competition an ESRC Quota Award that now funds his 1+3 PhD project.